🐦Birds are singing.🕊

 - sseumbagwi (씀바귀): The roots from a plant scientifically called Ixeridium dentatum can be eaten and, as the name implies, they taste quite bitter (slightly reminiscent of dandelion).

 - wonchuri-namul (원추리나물): The leaves of daylilies (Hemerocallis) are edible when they are young and soft.
 While in China, the flowers or flower buds are consumed, in Korean cuisine only the young shoots are regarded as food.
+Do not consume the leaves raw, always blanch/cook them properly.

 - bibichu-namul (비비추나물) or okjamhwa (옥잠화 玉簪花): Plantain lilies, alias Hosta, are edible as long as the greens are small and thereby still soft.

 - dallae (달래): Allium monanthum is a species of wild chives native to the Korean peninsula, which looks like tiny spring onions.
 In Korean cuisine, the entire plant is consumed: The leaves as well as the bulb, including its roots, are used as a vegetable or seasoning, similar to regular scallions.
+When raw, the bulbs taste as pungent as onions.

 - young shoots of trees: